 Where Art Therapy is Offered

 Art therapy is available in many settings from private practice to community art studios to hospitals, prisons and hospice care, to name a few.
-It can be individual, group, family or couples based.
+It can be individual (what I currently offer), group, family or couples based.
 It is important that anyone providing clinical art therapy be a trained professional (or in a training program working toward a degree or certificate and under the supervision of a professional).
 Art therapists are required to have training in art materials and art making, psychology and counseling techniques.
 Most art therapists are also artists.

 I offer art therapy as both a specialty and an adjunct to talk therapy.
 I find art therapy can be especially useful to people who are stuck in old patterns; people either overwhelmed by emotions, or disconnected from them; and people who are experiencing life events or situations that are difficult to discuss.
 Some examples are life challenges such as relationship issues, infertility, miscarriage, and/or other losses; and parenting.